youMengyue/PPSC-homework-No.6-58/README.md

 3. Each process adds its local value to the token
 4. The final sum is verified using the arithmetic series formula

+### Why This Task?

+This task was chosen for the following reasons:

+1. **Perfect Match for Ring Pattern**: The accumulative summation requires a "token" to travel through all processes in sequence, which is the classic textbook application of the Ring Exchange pattern.

+2. **Demonstrates Point-to-Point Communication**: The task uses only `MPI_Send` and `MPI_Recv` without relying on collective operations (like `MPI_Reduce`), clearly showing mastery of the ring communication logic.

+3. **Justifies 64-bit Data Type**: When the number of processes is large or each process holds a big value, the sum may overflow a 32-bit integer.
+Using `long long int` is both reasonable and necessary.

+4. **Easy to Verify**: The result can be mathematically verified using the arithmetic series formula: $\text{Sum} = 1000 \times \frac{(N-1) \times N}{2}$, ensuring correctness.

+5. **Scalable**: The same logic works for any number of processes, from 2 to thousands.

 ### Ring Topology

 ```